-- 3.1 The total Corporate Property Repairs and Improvement budget for 2009/10 is £1,229,400.
-Housing and Property Services manage the budget and coordinate the proposed programme of works which has been set following consultation with the client service areas who manage the various corporate buildings and assets.
-The proposals for 09/10 have followed the agreed principles to categorise each scheme and prioritise the budget allocation, as approved by CMT in April 2008. - 3.2 To ensure that the Council is spending the budget effectively in the current climate it is considered that members need to be aware of the principles underpinning the budget allocation to ensure the process is transparent.
+- 3.1 The total Corporate Property Repairs and Improvement budget for 2011/12 is £1,268,700.
+Housing and Property Services manage the budget and coordinate the proposed programme of works which has been set following consultation with the client service areas who manage the various corporate buildings and assets. - 3.2 To ensure that the Council is spending the budget effectively in the current climate it is considered that members need to be aware of the principles underpinning the budget allocation to ensure the process is transparent. - 3.3 Appendix A identifies the works proposed for 2011/12 and the list of reserve Projects.
+The proposals have followed the agreed principles to categorise each scheme and prioritise the budget allocation as approved by CMT in April 2008, these principles are explained in section 7.